2004 United States House of Representatives elections in Georgia: Predictions

+Results

 District 6

 When three-term incumbent Republican Congressman Johnny Isakson sought election to the Senate, an open seat emerged.
 Physician Tom Price became the Republican nominee after surviving a contentious primary that featured many candidates and a run-off election.
 Seeing as no Democratic candidate filed to run in this district, Price was sent to his first term in Congress without opposition.
 However, in this conservative district based in the northern suburbs of Atlanta, the Republican primary is tantamount to election, so Price would not have faced a serious challenge in either case.